cogniteev/ember-cli-file-saver/README.md

 # Ember-cli-file-saver

-Include [https://github.com/eligrey/FileSaver.js](FileSaver) in an ember-cli app.
+Provides support to save binary file from an API for an Ember CLI application.

+Upon install it will:
-When the addon is installed, it will add FileSaver as a bower dependency and register a new transport layer for jQuery in order to receive ArrayBuffers and Blobs.
+ - add a bower dependency to [FileSaver](https://github.com/eligrey/FileSaver.js])
+ - add a transport layer for jQuery to handle arraybuffer and blob dataType.

-To make this transport layer works using ember-data you need to add the `adapter-arraybuffer-mixin` mixin to your adapter.
+To make this new transport layer works nicely with `ember-data` it is necessary to make your adapter extend the `adapter-arraybuffer-mixin` mixin and pass either `arraybuffer:true` or `blob:true` as an AJAX option.

 ## Usage